symbol/symbol-docs/source/concepts/metadata.rst

     Metadata used to attach relevant information to an asset

-Bob works as a digital notary that stamp accounts on Catapult's public blockchain.
+Bob works as a digital notary that stamp accounts on |codename|'s public blockchain.
 When a customer comes to Bob to notarize a document, he checks the authentication of the customer’s documents then **tags the account with a MetadataTransaction**.

-Alice a recent graduate and wants her educational certificate accredited to her Catapult account to avoid the hassle of repeatedly providing verification of her degree.
+Alice a recent graduate and wants her educational certificate accredited to her |codename| account to avoid the hassle of repeatedly providing verification of her degree.
 So she goes to Bob and provides him with proof of her degree.
 Once Alice pays Bob a fee, Bob verifies the authenticity and stamps Alice’s account with metadata that signifies her degree.

 Access management
 =================